SAP-archive/teched2020-developer-keynote/converter/readme.md

 The Docker Image is published to a Docker package registry on GitHub.
 For more information about the [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) go to the official documentation.

-To publish the Docker Image to the GitHub Container Registry run the [`docker_publish.sh`](https://github.com/SAP-samples/teched2020-developer-keynote/blob/main/converter/docker_publish.sh) shell script.
+To publish the Docker Image to the registry run the [`docker_publish.sh`](https://github.com/SAP-samples/teched2020-developer-keynote/blob/main/converter/docker_publish.sh) shell script.
 The shell script is publishing the Docker Image to the TechEd 2020 Developer Keynote registry entry.

 ## Deployment to the SAP Cloud Platform, Kyma runtime